 range: Used to allow for lossless recovery from short comms failures.
 Uses message TimeRange:

 start: the time from which the stream continuation is required.
 If the start time has not yet elapsed, the server may either return an UNIMPLEMENTED error or start from the next available performance report.
-This is to be interpreted as the time the record was sent (not the time the measure was collected).
+This is to be interpreted as the time the record was created/logged (not the time the measure was made/collected).

 end: omitted (gNMI specifies that max int means no end, however as the field is optional in protobuf it would appear reasonable to omit the field so as to indicate no end).